BenMakesGames/RpgGame/README.md

 2. Download PetGame!
    * Download a ZIP using the green "Code" button, above; unzip it wherever you like.
 3. Run the game!
-   1. Open the `PetGame/PetGame` folder, and open a terminal/powershell windows there (in Windows, hold Shift and right-click on some empty space in the folder, and select "Open Powershell Window Here")
+   1. Open the `PetGame/PetGame` folder, and open a terminal/PowerShell window there (in Windows, hold Shift and right-click on some empty space in the folder, and select "Open PowerShell window here")
       ![a picture showing how to open the powershell](!docs/open-powershell.png)
    2. Type `dotnet run`, and press enter!
 4. In your browser, visit http://localhost:5083